mspnp/spark-monitoring/README.md

 1. Under "Compute", click "Create Cluster".
 1. Choose a name for your cluster and enter it in "Cluster name" text box.
 1. In the "Databricks Runtime Version" dropdown, select **Runtime: 11.3 LTS (Scala 2.12, Spark 3.3.1)**.
 1. Under "Advanced Options", click on the "Spark" tab.
-Add env variables for LOG_ANALYTICS_WORKSPACE_KEY and LOG_ANALYTICS_WORKSPACE_KEY
+Add env variables for LOG_ANALYTICS_WORKSPACE_KEY and LOG_ANALYTICS_WORKSPACE_KEY.
+Use this step if you haven't set those variables in the init script
 1. Under "Advanced Options", click on the "Init Scripts" tab.
 Go to the last line under the "Init Scripts section" Under the "destination" dropdown, select "DBFS".
 Enter "dbfs:/databricks/spark-monitoring/spark-monitoring.sh" in the text box.
 Click the "add" button.
 1. Click the "Create Cluster" button to create the cluster.
 Next, click on the "start" button to start the cluster.